qsobad/hippocampus/README.md

 - Store more personal information, like bookmarks, notes, etc
 - Retrieve vaultCid from blockchain with authentication
 - Use aes encryption in ciphers
+- Provide local cache of vault, instead of waiting IPFS